Star Wars prequel trilogy: References

 Lucas made a conscious effort to parallel scenes and dialogue between the prequel and original trilogy, especially concerning the journey of Anakin Skywalker in the prequels and that of his son Luke in the older films.
 Together with the original trilogy, Lucas has collectively referred to the first six episodic films of the franchise as "the tragedy of Darth Vader".
 According to Lucas, the correct order to watch the films is by episode order.

 There are many references to Christianity in the prequel trilogy, such as the appearance of Darth Maul, whose design draws heavily from traditional depictions of the devil, complete with red skin and horns.
 The Star Wars film cycle features a similar Christian narrative involving Anakin Skywalker; he is the "Chosen One"—the individual prophesied to bring balance to the Force—who was conceived of a virgin birth.
 However, unlike Jesus, Anakin falls from grace and seemingly fails to fulfill his destiny (until the prophecy comes true in Return of the Jedi).
 The saga draws heavily from the hero's journey, an archetypical template developed by comparative mythologist Joseph Campbell.

 Political science has been an important element of Star Wars since the franchise launched in 1977, focusing on a struggle between democracy and dictatorship.

 Palpatine being a chancellor before becoming the Emperor in the prequel trilogy alludes to Adolf Hitler's role as chancellor before appointing himself Führer.
 Lucas has also drawn parallels between Palpatine and historical dictators such as Julius Caesar and Napoleon Bonaparte, as well as former president of the United States Richard Nixon.
 (Note: In his early drafts, Lucas used the plot point of a dictator staying in power with the support of the military.
-In his comment (made in the prequel trilogy era) Lucas attributed this to Nixon's supposed intention to defy the 22nd Amendment, but the president was actually impeached and never ran for a third term.
+In his comment (made in the prequel trilogy era) Lucas attributed this to Nixon's supposed intention to defy the 22nd Amendment, but Nixon chose to resign after the Watergate scandal and never ran for a third term.
 Fellow Republican President Ronald Reagan sought to repeal the amendment after leaving the office.)
 The Great Jedi Purge depicted in Revenge of the Sith mirrors the events of the Night of the Long Knives.
 The corruption of the Galactic Republic is modeled after the fall of the Roman Republic and the formation of an empire.